 One of the reasons why dentists and patients shy away from the use of dentures is that dentures loosen over time, eventually becoming ill-fitted and disrupting the patient’s speech and normal chewing motion.
 Dental implants, however, are fused with the bone structure underneath the gums and do not loosen after prolonged use, making them feel, look and function like natural teeth.
 Dental implants are also permanent; thus, cleaning them is as easy as brushing your own original teeth.

 Dental implants are generally simpler to maintain than removable dentures and are highly durable, making them an ideal choice, especially among young adults.
 Dental implant procedures are safe and claim a 98% success rate.

 The article says, “In most cases, anyone healthy enough to undergo a routine dental extraction or oral surgery can be considered for a dental implant.
 Patients should have healthy gums and enough bone to hold the implant.
 They also must be committed to good oral hygiene and regular dental visits.
 Heavy smokers, people suffering from uncontrolled chronic disorders — such as diabetes or heart disease — or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.”

-People who want to know if dental implants are the best option for them, can visit a reputable Denver implant dentist for consultation.
+People who want to know if dental implants are the best option for them can visit a reputable Denver implant dentist for a consultation.